Capture and Decay of Electroweak WIMPonium

 One might ask to what degree this conclusion is generic to complex dark sectors, where the DM interacts through the exchange of multiple force carriers and may have nearly-degenerate partner particles.
 Compared to the case of positronium, where the capture rate dominates the direct annihilation rate by a factor of a few at low velocities, there are three principal sources of suppression of the capture cross section for the wino: \begin{itemize} \item Only some fraction of the propagating two-particle state couples to the radiated particle (the photon, in our case), leading to $\mathcal{O}(1)$ suppression factors.
 Thus, for example, the capture cross section scales as $\alpha \, \alpha_W^2$ in the high-mass limit, whereas the direct annihilation cross section scales as $\alpha_W^3$.
-Factors of this form will be generic in complex dark sector models, although their exact size will vary. \item The capture into the ground state generically dominates the capture cross section in the high-mass limit (as it does for positronium), but this process involves a $p$-wave initial state and so is increasingly suppressed at low velocities; this suppression does not affect the $s$-wave direct annihilation cross section.
+Factors of this form will be generic in complex dark sector models, although their exact size will vary. \item For positronium the capture into the ground state dominates but for the wino this capture rate is generically suppressed, as it vanishes in the Coulombic limit due to an accidental cancellation.
+This suppression is not universal to other dark sector models.
+For models where this term does not vanish in the Coulomb limit it still may be suppressed at low velocities since it involves a $p$-wave initial state; this suppression does not affect the $s$-wave direct annihilation cross section.
 This factor depends on the mass of the force carriers relative to the mass of the DM; in non-electroweakino DM models, there is much greater freedom to adjust the force carrier mass and hence the degree of velocity suppression.